komish/quotes-api/README.md

 ### Getting Started

-For easy deployment into a Kubernetes cluster, simple clone this repository and run the following from the repository root:
+For easy deployment into a Kubernetes cluster, simple clone this repository, create the kubernetes secrets (see `k8s/readme.md`) and run the following from the repository root:

 ```shell
 kubectl apply -f k8s/